Home Watch Compare Cart Account

 The wafer-thin patties are either made from buckwheat flour on a hot griddle to form galettes or from light-coloured wheat flour to form crêpes.
 The choice of galettes and crêpes is almost unlimited.
 They are available with savoury and sweet ingredients, although Bretons tend to prefer buckwheat pancakes with savoury ingredients and crêpes with sweet ingredients.
 They are eaten in the morning, at lunchtime and in the evening.
 Sometimes with jam, chocolate cream or honey and lemon juice, sometimes with crème, fish and seafood or as a "Complet" with ham, cheese and egg - to name just a few classics.

 It doesn't always have to be the most expensive wine; it is more important that it harmonises with the intensity of the dish.
 Sauces often play a central role in this.
 For example, a rather subtle Wiener schnitzel should not be accompanied by an overly complex wine such as a wood-aged Chardonnay, but rather a fresh Grüner Veltliner.
-On the other hand, a fish dish with a creamy sauce is better served with a strong Burgundy than a light Veltliner.
+On the other hand, a fish dish in a creamy sauce is more suited to a strong Burgundy than a light Veltliner.

 Basic rule 2: Similar intensity

 The strength of wine and food should be balanced.
-If you have a roast chicken, a young Chardonnay characterised by wood is not a good match because it would dominate the chicken.
+If you have a roast chicken, a young Chardonnay characterised by wood will not go well with it because it would dominate the chicken.
 However, a young Grüner Veltliner or Welschriesling harmonises very well.
 This, on the other hand, would completely drown out a roast chicken with cream and morels.
 It needs something strongly flavoured, which includes a classic white Burgundy.

 Basic rule 3: Pay attention to the fat content